-If you are facing a divorce where children are involved, O’Mara Law Group can help you and the other parent come to a child custody agreement or, when this is not possible, present a compelling case on your behalf in court.
+If you are facing a divorce in Orlando where children are involved, O’Mara Law Group can help you and the other parent come to a child custody agreement or, when this is not possible, present a compelling case on your behalf in court.

 Divorcing parents may have never navigated the court system.
 An experienced child custody attorney is comfortable in the courtroom and accustomed to the sensitive and sometimes heated nature of custody negotiations.